Diameter for Settling Velocity with respect to Kinematic Viscosity Solution

 How to calculate Diameter for Settling Velocity with respect to Kinematic Viscosity?

-The Diameter for Settling Velocity with respect to Kinematic Viscosity is defined as the largest chord of the object passing through center is calculated using Diameter = sqrt(Settling Velocity*18*Kinematic Viscosity/[g]*(Specific gravity of particle-Specific Gravity of Fluid)).
-To calculate Diameter for Settling Velocity with respect to Kinematic Viscosity, you need Settling Velocity (vs), Kinematic Viscosity (ν), Specific gravity of particle (G) & Specific Gravity of Fluid (Gf).
-With our tool, you need to enter the respective value for Settling Velocity, Kinematic Viscosity, Specific gravity of particle & Specific Gravity of Fluid and hit the calculate button.
+The Diameter for Settling Velocity with respect to Kinematic Viscosity formula is defined as the calculation of the diameter of a particle (usually a solid suspended in a fluid) that is used in the context of determining its settling velocity in a fluid medium is calculated using Diameter of a Spherical Particle = sqrt((Settling Velocity of Particles*18*Kinematic Viscosity)/([g]*(Specific Gravity of Spherical Particle-Specific Gravity of Fluid))).
+To calculate Diameter for Settling Velocity with respect to Kinematic Viscosity, you need Settling Velocity of Particles (vs), Kinematic Viscosity (ν), Specific Gravity of Spherical Particle (Gs) & Specific Gravity of Fluid (Gw).
+With our tool, you need to enter the respective value for Settling Velocity of Particles, Kinematic Viscosity, Specific Gravity of Spherical Particle & Specific Gravity of Fluid and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

-How many ways are there to calculate Diameter?
+How many ways are there to calculate Diameter of a Spherical Particle?

-In this formula, Diameter uses Settling Velocity, Kinematic Viscosity, Specific gravity of particle & Specific Gravity of Fluid.
-We can use 11 other way(s) to calculate the same, which is/are as follows -
+In this formula, Diameter of a Spherical Particle uses Settling Velocity of Particles, Kinematic Viscosity, Specific Gravity of Spherical Particle & Specific Gravity of Fluid.
+We can use 3 other way(s) to calculate the same, which is/are as follows -

 Let Others Know